thomasperson/riftehr/README.md

 This is a pure python 3.x implemntiaton of https://github.com/tatonetti-lab/riftehr orgianlly developed by http://riftehr.tatonettilab.org  Original implemention can also be found in this repo under the `modules` directory along with a README for how to run them.

 Three input files are required.
-A tab seperated paitent file(`pt_file.tsv`), a tab seperated emergency contact file (`ec_file.tsv`) the paitents, and a tab seperated file containing the paitent demographic data(`pt_demog.tsv`).
+A tab seperated patient file(`pt_file.tsv`), a tab seperated emergency contact file (`ec_file.tsv`) the patients, and a tab seperated file containing the patient demographic data(`pt_demog.tsv`).
 A fourth optional file is tab serparated Mother/Child data (`mc_file.tsv`) that will be used as TP data for some statistical analysis of imputed relationships and will be integrated into the familys.
 A final fith option file (`of_file.tsv`) is a tab serperated file of other family linkages that may be captured in an EHR system.
 Toy example files can also be found in the `example_files` directory.
 Relationship abbreviation information, relationship groups, and their oposites can be found in the `reference_files` directory.

 # Input files:

-## Paitent file:
+## Patient file:

 | MRN | FirstName | LastName | PhoneNumber | Zipcode |
 | --- | --- | --- | --- | --- |